EndPointCorp/end-point-blog/2009/01/08/what-is-openafs.html.md

 title: What is OpenAFS?
 ---

-A common question about OpenAFS adoption is "What is OpenAFS?"
-Usually, the person asking the question is somewhat familiar with filesystems, but doesn't follow the technical details of various filesystems.
+A common question about OpenAFS adoption is “What is OpenAFS?”
+Usually, the person asking the question is somewhat familiar with filesystems, but doesn’t follow the technical details of various filesystems.
 This article is designed to help that reader understand why OpenAFS could be a useful solution (and understand where it is not a useful solution).

 First, the basics.
-OpenAFS is an open source implementation of AFS: from the OpenAFS [website](http://www.openafs.org/), OpenAFS is a heterogeneous system that "offers client-server architecture for federated file sharing and replicated read-only content distribution, providing location independence, scalability, security, and transparent migration capabilities".
+OpenAFS is an open source implementation of AFS: from the OpenAFS [website](https://www.openafs.org/), OpenAFS is a heterogeneous system that “offers client-server architecture for federated file sharing and replicated read-only content distribution, providing location independence, scalability, security, and transparent migration capabilities”.

-Let's break that down:
+Let’s break that down:

 First, OpenAFS is extremely cross-platform.
 OpenAFS clients exist for small devices (e.g., the Nokia tablet) up to mainframes.
 Do you want Windows with that?
-[Not a problem](http://www.openafs.org/windows.html).
+[Not a problem](https://www.openafs.org/windows.html).
 On the other hand, OpenAFS servers are primarily available on Unix-based platforms.
-Implementations of OpenAFS servers for Windows do exist, but they are not recommended or supported (If you'd like to change that, you are welcome to submit patches or to hire developers to make that change.
-That's a major advantage of an open source project.).
+Implementations of OpenAFS servers for Windows do exist, but they are not recommended or supported (If you’d like to change that, you are welcome to submit patches or to hire developers to make that change.
+That’s a major advantage of an open source project.).

 The second part of OpenAFS is rather straightforward: it is a client-server distributed file system.
 Much like SMB/CIFS in the Windows world, and NFS in the Unix world, OpenAFS lets file accesses take place over a network.
 One feature that sets OpenAFS apart from CIFS and NFS, though, is its strong file consistency semantics based on its use of client-side caching and callbacks.
 Client-side caching lets clients access data from their local cache without going across the network for every access.